 While prescription opiates are leading to the cause of many deaths resulting in the opioid epidemic, there are other prescription medications being abused and resulting in dependency.
 Besides opiates and benzodiazepines, amphetamines are the most abused prescriptions on the planet.
-Although they can help individuals prescribed with them for a number of mood disorders and learning conditions, when taken by the wrong individuals, these medications can lead to full-blown addictive behaviors and the consequences that go along with them.
-But, amphetamine addiction can, fortunately, be overcome with the help of effective treatment.
+Although they can help individuals prescribed with them for a number of mood disorders and learning conditions, these medications can lead to full-blown addiction.

 What Are Amphetamines?

-Amphetamines are drugs only legally used in medical settings for the treatment of ADHD, ADD, narcolepsy, and depression when alternative treatment options aren’t working.
+According to the Centre for Addiction and Mental Health, amphetamines are stimulant drugs meant to speed up the central nervous system.
+Amphetamines are drugs only legally used in medical settings for the treatment of ADHD, ADD, narcolepsy, and depression when alternative treatment options have proven to be ineffective.
 Because amphetamines are central nervous system stimulants, they provide side effects which may be beneficial for individuals with these conditions.
 The effects of amphetamines may include:

 - Increased energy